4 Best Tennis Racquets for Control (2022)

 If you prefer heavy topspin or power, both of which are top priorities, then you should avoid this racquet.

-If you are not physically strong or this racquet has too heavy a swing weight for your level of ability, then go for the Wilson Pro Staff v13, which is the lighter version of the Rf 97.
+If you are not physically strong or this racquet is too heavy for your level of ability, then go for the Wilson Pro Staff 97 v13, which is the lighter version of the Wilson Pro Staff RF 97.

 Yonex Vcore Pro 97 (310)